Meeker County, Minnesota: History

 The Wisconsin Territory was established by the federal government effective July 3, 1836, and existed until its eastern portion was granted statehood (as Wisconsin) in 1848.
 The federal government set up the Minnesota Territory effective March 3, 1849.
 The newly organized territorial legislature created nine counties across the territory in October of that year.
 One of those original counties, Dakota, had portions partitioned off to create Cass (1851), Nicollet (1853), Pierce (1853), and Sibley (1853) counties.
 In 1855 portions of those counties were carved out to create Davis, and on February 23, 1856, the territorial legislature created Meeker County from a portion of Davis.
 It was named for Bradley B. Meeker (1813-1873), who served on the Minnesota Territorial Supreme Court from 1849 to 1853.
 The area of Forest City was first settled in the 1850s, and the village was named the county seat in 1856.
 It was platted as Forest City in 1857.

 In 1856 the first settlers moved into the future Litchfield; the resulting settlement was named Ness.
 The area grew, and with the arrival of a spur from the St. Paul and Pacific Railroad, the vote was taken to move the county seat to this area in the fall of 1869.
 Upon being platted in 1869, the city was renamed Litchfield.

 On March 20, 1858, the western portion of Meeker County was partitioned off to create Kandiyohi County.
 Meeker County's boundaries have remained unchanged since then.

 The murder of five white homesteaders in Acton on August 17, 1862, by four young Dakota men sparked the 1862 Dakota War, and the battle of Acton on September 3 saw the 75 men of Company B, 9th Minnesota ambushed by a superior force of Dakota and forced to retreat to Hutchinson.
 The Dakota attacked Forest City shortly thereafter, and numerous monuments to people killed in the conflict can be found in the county.

+In March 1915, a state law was passed allowing Minnesota counties to choose whether to be dry or wet counties.
+Meeker County voted on the issue in June, and the margin was for a dry county by 19 votes.
+Litchfield Brewing Company, which was at risk of closure if the law passed, ignited a legal battle against the county which lasted for six months.
+Both the District Court and the Minnesota Supreme Court ruled in favor of a dry county, and the county remained dry until 1953.